toolness/planet-badges/README.md

 ## Managing Feeds

 Feeds can be Atom or RSS.
-You can manage the list of feeds using a YML file in the repository, or via a Google Spreadsheet.
-Both options are mutually exclusive: if the `SPREADSHEET_URL` environment variable is non-empty, then the Google Spreadsheet will be preferred over YML.
+You can manage the list of feeds using a JSON file in the repository, or via a Google Spreadsheet.
+Both options are mutually exclusive: if the `SPREADSHEET_URL` environment variable is non-empty, then the Google Spreadsheet will be preferred over JSON.

-### Using YML
+### Using JSON

-Just edit `feeds.yml`, adding or removing entries as necessary.
+Just edit `feeds.json`, adding or removing entries as necessary.

 ### Using Google Spreadsheets